elastic/DaC-Reference/docs/etoe_reference_example.md

    `make test`

-1. Import custom rules and related exceptions to a Kibana Instance, overwriting existing.
+1. Import rules and related exceptions to a Kibana Instance, overwriting existing.

     💡 Note: Please remember to backup your rules!
 If you have not run `kibana export-rules` or used the UI to perform a bulk export of rules before running this command, please do so!
 Once rules are overwritten in Elastic Security/Kibana it may be impossible to recover them!
 See the [FAQ](./faq.md#q8-how-can-i-backup-my-rules-prior-to-overwriting-rules-in-kibana) for more info on backing up rules.